austin020269/Movies-ETL/README.md

 6. se the variables provided to create a path to the Wikipedia data, the Kaggle metadata, and the MovieLens rating data files.
 7. Set the three variables in Step 6 equal to the function created above
 8. Set the DataFrames from the return statement equal to the data file names created above.
-9. Check that all three files are converted to a DataFrame.
+9. Check that all three files are converted to a DataFrame and are presentable.

 ![alt text](https://github.com/austin020269/Movies-ETL/blob/main/Deliverable_1_pic.PNG)